stiliajohny/stiliajohny/README.md

 ### Hi there 👋

 My name is John Stilia,
-I am a tech enthusiast with particular interest on coding and DevSecOps things , Infrastructure and Security inttrests me as a whole but I find myself coding late in the night.
+I am a tech enthusiast with particular interest on coding and DevSecOps things, Infrastructure and Security interests me as a whole though I find myself coding late in the night.

 - 🔭 I’m currently working on Ansible and Python
 - 🌱 I’m currently learning Docker, Ansible, Python